larsks/blog.oddbit.com-posts/2012-11-08-popfile-document-classification.md

+---
+layout: post
-Title: Document classification with POPFile
+title: Document classification with POPFile
-Date: 2012-11-08
+date: 2012-11-08
-Tags: bayes,analytics
+tags: bayes,analytics
+---

 I recently embarked upon a quest to categorize a year's worth of trouble tickets (around 15000 documents total).
 We wanted to see what